Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

-Make a folder on the Desktop called "Mothbox."
+Make a folder on the Desktop called "Mothbox".

 Paste everything from Software in the github code repo in there.